maltatrossi/throwdown/readme.md

-Check blueprint.png for system design.
+Check blueprint.png for system design idea.

 The multiplayer dice poker game is like a big party where lots of people can come and play together on their computers or phones.